paganini2008/paganini2008.github.io/_posts/2021-06-21-Introduction to Jellyfish - Distributed Microservice Monitoring System.md

 date: 2021-06-21 08:30:00.000000000 +09:00
 ---

-Jellyfish is a lightweight, distributed microservice real-time monitoring system written in Java, which can seamlessly connect with Spring Boot or Spring Cloud projects
+Jellyfish is a lightweight and high-performance distributed microservice real-time monitoring system written in Java, which can seamlessly connect with <code>SpringBoot</code> or <code>SpringCloud</code> projects

 ### Composition of Jellyfish：
 -----------------------------